 }

-// MARK: - Evaluation definition
+// MARK: - Evaluation Definition

 struct BookTaggingEvaluation: Evaluation {

-typealias Input = String
+typealias Input = BookReview

 typealias Output = BookTags

-try await BookTaggingService().generateTags(for: input)
+return try await service.generateTags(for: input)

 }

-// Step 2: Define input samples with expected outputs
+// Step 2: Define the dataset.

-var dataset: [ModelSample<String, BookTags>] {
+var dataset: [ModelSample<BookReview, BookTags>] {

 [